emre2345/spica/docs/content/concept/passport.md

 ## Policies

-Policies are a multi-purpose designed rule management structure.
+Policies are multi-purpose designed rule management structure.
 To create a rule in the passport module, you can create a policy and assign it to identities.
 Also to have role-based account management system, you can use policies.
 A policy can include multiple statements.

 > NOTE: To create role-based account management, you should assign multiple statements to policies.
 For example; “Content Editor” policy should have all bucket statements and storage statements.